 Chandeleur or Candlemas Day

-Candlemas Day – Chandeleur in French – is a liturgical festival.
+Candlemas Day – Chandeleur is a liturgical festival.

-It is a fixed date event celebrated 40 days after Christmas, on February 2.
+A fixed date event, it takes place 40 days after Christmas, on February 2.

-Candlemas Day originated with candlelight processions that were organized for the celebration of this festival.
+Candlemas Day originated with the candlelight processions that took place on this festival.

 The French word for candle is chandelle hence chandeleur.